From fractured content to flawless personalisation: 2025 consumer study insights.

 Customers are abandoning brands that don’t get personal.

-To further understand these evolving consumer expectations within content personalisation, we surveyed over 1,000 Americans to explore their preferences.
-This analysis aimed to provide performance marketers with insights for campaign optimisation — such as desired content formats and preferred delivery channels to increase performance metrics.
+To further understand these evolving consumer expectations within content personalisation, we surveyed 1,000 UK residents to explore their preferences.
+This analysis aimed to provide performance marketers with insights for campaign optimisation, such as desired content formats and preferred delivery channels, to increase performance metrics.
 We also examined specific campaign elements, such as buzzwords, slang, emojis and colour palettes, to gauge their impact on brand perception and resonance with different demographics.
 Furthermore, we identified key purchase barriers to highlight potential pitfalls that can erode customer trust.

 “At the heart of every great experience is an emotional connection.
 Great content plays a big part in making that happen.”